 Avoiding Tax Pitfalls with Personal Loans

 As mentioned, usually your personal loans won’t impact your tax situation in any way.
 Uncle Sam doesn’t need to know when you take out the loan or when you pay off your balance.
-Neither the lump sum you receive in the form of a personal loan nor the interest you pay is taxable.
-What’s more, they aren’t typically tax-deductible either, meaning you won’t receive any tax breaks.
+Neither the lump sum you receive in the form of a personal loan nor the interest you pay factors into your taxes.

 To steer clear of potential tax pitfalls, consider following this advice:

 • Don’t report the proceeds of the loan or how much you paid off in a given year.
-Remember: A personal loan isn’t considered income.
-It’s money you owe and need to be repaid.
+Remember: A key part of the definition of what is a personal loan is that it isn’t considered income.
+It’s money you owe and need to repay.

 • If part or all of the remaining balance of the loan is forgiven or canceled, you’ll likely need to pay taxes on the forgiven amount.
 A form 1099-C (COD) will need to be completed by the tax deadline for individual tax returns.